I Hate Paperwork

 ❏ 2017 State Tax Return

-❏ County property tax assessment for ALL real property (land)
+❏ County property tax assessment for ALL real property (land or mobile home)

 ❏ Divorce Decree